 AMY: Who else helped with the renovation?

 NEIL: In a sense, all the past writers helped because we borrowed their best ideas.
-Every new lesson plan bears the marks of a team of writers and reviewers, of which I was the lead writer.
+Every new lesson plan bears the marks of previous writers and reviewers, as well as my lesson writing sensibilities.
 Our Board was especially active, providing direction, ideas, and corrections.
-But along with Luanne, we especially need to thank you, Amy, and "Creative Carol" for your suggestions and edits.
+Along with Luanne, we especially need to thank you, Amy, and "Creative Carol" for your suggestions and edits.

 AMY: And let's not forget every single supporting member.
 They "crowd-funded" the WT's improvement.